CarlJNash/CarlJNash.github.io/_tabs/experience.md

 ### Waracle (Digital Agency) — Oct 2017 — March 2022

 <div style="margin-left: 20px;" markdown=1>
-_[Waracle](https://waracle.com) are one of the largest digital agencies in the UK, specialising in fintech and digital health._
+_[Waracle](https://waracle.com) is one of the largest digital agencies in the UK, specialising in fintech and digital health._

 Clients included:
 <details markdown=1>